eclipse/epsilon-website/mkdocs/docs/doc/flexmi/index.md

 </project>
 ```

-You can also use `:var` and EOL attributes to refer to model elements without using names/ids as identifiers.
+You can also use `:var`/`:global` and EOL attributes to refer to model elements without using names/ids as identifiers.
 For example, in the version, below, `Alice` is attached to the local variable name `alice`, which is then used in the `:person` reference of the second effort of the `Implementation` task.

 ```xml
 <?nsuri psl?>